Cheddar Roasted Broccoli

 • TOTAL

-This cheddar baked broccoli is quick and simple to make.
-Think about swapping the cheddar for other cheeses — parmesan, feta, or goat cheese would all be delicious.
+This cheddar roasted broccoli is quick and simple to make.
+You could swap the cheddar for other cheeses like parmesan, feta, or goat cheese.

 You Will Need